Anti-Inflammatory Diet Plan →

 These healthy crackers can be enjoyed with a variety of dips and toppings.
 Here are a few suggestions:

-• Yogurt — Nice, thick, Greek yogurt is hearty enough to play well with these crackers.
-Try topping with fresh berries for a salty-sweet healthy treat.
+• Yogurt or Aioli – Nice, thick, Greek yogurt is hearty enough to play well with these crackers.
+But if you want a creamy dairy-free option, pair these seedy crackers with our Garlic Aioli.

 • Nut or Seed Butters – Use them as glue to add extra protein, and sprinkle with dried fruit or even chocolate chips!